 Under that formula, ministers are to be paid two-thirds of the median of the top eight earners in each of six professions: accounting, law, banking, engineering, multinational companies and local manufacturing.

 There has been no public sign of discontent among the men and women who run Singapore, but last month the prime minister noted that they were earning just 55 percent of that benchmark.
 Hence the raise for the three dozen men and women who run Singapore.
+Defending the system against an unusual public yelp of pain, Mr. Lee, whose title is minister mentor, painted a horrifying picture of a Singapore governed by ministers who earn no more than ministers elsewhere.

 “Your apartment will be worth a fraction of what it is,” he said.
 “Your jobs will be in peril, your security will be at risk, and our women will become maids in other people’s countries.”
+It is true that Singapore has one of the most efficient and corruption-free governments in the world.
+Transparency International, a private monitoring agency, recently listed it as the fifth most corruption-free nation of 163 surveyed.

+It is Asia’s second-richest country after Japan, with a gross domestic product per capita of about $31,000.
+The first Prime Minister Lee said it could well afford to pay its leaders top dollar.
 The average Singaporean earns roughly $3,000 a month, and the government has voiced concern over a widening gap between rich and poor.
 The ministers’ pay was approved three months before the sales tax is to be increased by 2 percent.

 Talk of the pay raise drew criticism here that included letters to newspapers and an online petition that has more than 800 signatures.